Next: Statistical thermodynamics

 To appreciate the title study of Chemistry in water, in which the estimation

-of the rate constant and its dependence of solvent effects belong to the important
+and its dependence of solvent effects belong to the important

 parameters, some background information is essential on both statistical